webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 </div>

 [http://letmespellitoutforyou.com/samples/svg/anim_motion.svg View this animation].
-It additionally morphs the shape along which the icon travels.
+The example additionally morphs the shape along which the icon travels.

-To move text along a path, you need to use the [[svg/elements/animate|'''animate''']] element, modifying the [[svg/elements/textPath|'''textPath''']]'s [[svg/attributes/startOffset|'''startOffset''']] attribute, which sets the text's starting point relative to the start of the path.
+To move text along a path, you need to return to the [[svg/elements/animate|'''animate''']] element, modifying the [[svg/elements/textPath|'''textPath''']]'s [[svg/attributes/startOffset|'''startOffset''']] attribute, which sets the text's starting point relative to the start of the path.
 In this example, both offsets place the text out of view.
-Ordinarily you can specify percentages as offset values, but this example specifies units relative to an arbitrary [[svg/attributes/pathLength|'''pathLength''']] value, which helps to pace the animation regardless of the path's actual length:
+Ordinarily you can specify percentages as offset values, but these units are defined relative to an arbitrary [[svg/attributes/pathLength|'''pathLength''']] value, which helps to pace the animation regardless of the path's actual length: